 Preservation is one of the key aims of the Knitting & Crochet Guild.
-The history of our crafts can only be maintained if we preserve what has been created in the past; the objects themselves as well as the methods and techniques used to create them.
-Our Collection provides inspiration for future projects, whether we are seeking to recreate an item from the past using modern yarns or find new ways of using forgotten techniques.
+The history of our crafts can only be maintained if we preserve what has been created in the past: the objects themselves as well as the methods and techniques used to create them.
+Our Collection provides inspiration for future projects, whether we are seeking to recreate an item from the past using modern yarns or to find new ways of using forgotten techniques.

-Briefly, the collections consist of
+Briefly, the Collection consists of

 - knitted and crocheted items;

 - tools and accessories;

 - publications (books, magazines and pattern leaflets & booklets).